TN 28 (11-24)

 3. Individual Is Current SSI Recipient

 A SSI recipient is required to file for all other possible benefits.
-If a SSI recipient meets the requirements to request EXR for a title II benefit he or she is required to pursue the EXR request.
+If a SSI recipient meets the requirements to request EXR for a title II benefit they are required to pursue the EXR request.

 If the recipient could request EXR for multiple benefits, use the guidelines in SI 00510.001 to SI 00510.030.